dlibby-/EditContext/explainer.md

 The EditContext must be focused in order to receive updates from the systems text services.
 This does not change or modify the existing focused/active element, but instead instructs the user agent that a given EditContext is active and thus text editing related updates should be delivered via events on the EditContext.

+While an EditContext is active, the text services framework reads the following state:
+* contents
+* selection location
+* location on the screen

+The text services framework can also request that the buffer or view of the application be modified by requesting that:
+* the text of the buffer be updated
+* the selection of the buffer be relocated
+* the text of the buffer be highlighted over a particular range

+The web application is free to communicate before, after or during a request from the text services framework that its:
+* buffer has changed
+* selection has changed
+* layout has changed
+* type of expected input has changed

 ### Code example

-Creating an EditContext and have it start receiving events when the container gets focus
+Creating an EditContext and have it start receiving events when its associated container gets focus
 ```javascript
 let editContainer = document.querySelector("#editContainer");
 let editContext = new EditContext({type: "text"});
 editContainer.addEventListener("focus", () => editContext.focus());
 ```

+After creating an EditContext object, the web application should initialize the text and selection (unless the default of empty is desired) along with the layout bounds of the EditContext's representation in the HTML view by calling ```textChanged()```, ```selectionChanged()```, and ```layoutChanged()```, respectively.

-Assuming ```model``` represents the document model for the editable content, and ```view``` represents and object that produces an HTML view of the document.
+Assuming ```model``` represents the document model for the editable content, and ```view``` represents and object that produces an HTML view of the document (see [Code Appendix](#code-appendix) for more details).
 Register for textupdate and keyboard related events (note that keydown/keyup are still delivered to the edit container that still has focus):
 ```javascript
 editContainer.addEventListener("keydown", e => {